barnabuskev/MatlabScripts/README.md

 	git clone https://github.com/barnabuskev/MatlabScripts.git

-Make changes on local directory and then 'add' the file ('stage changes')
+Make changes on local directory and then 'add' the file ('stage changes'):

+	git add <filename>

+where filename is the name of the file that has been changed.
+You can then commit it/them to the present branch:

+	git commit

+You can then push changes to github:

+	git push

+Enter username and password.

+The above description does not use any branching an assumes the master branch is used.